Biden-Harris Administration Announces Investments in Urban Agriculture, Food and Market Access through President Biden’s Investing in America Agenda

 Farm to school opens opportunities for children to learn about nutrition and agriculture through hands-on experiences, such as planting, watering, and harvesting fruits, vegetables, and herbs.
 The program can also provide a pathway for more children to achieve nutrition security, which is the consistent and equitable access to healthy, safe, and affordable food essential to optimal health and well-being.
 Since the grant program’s inception in 2013, USDA has awarded $75 million through Farm to School Grants across all 50 states, the District of Columbia, the U.S. Virgin Islands, Guam, and Puerto Rico, which have reached over 25 million students in more than 59,000 schools.

-Visit USDA’s Patrick Leahy Farm to School Grant Program for more information.
+For more information on USDA’s Patrick Leahy Farm to School Grant Program, visit this page.

 In addition to today’s grantmaking, USDA is partnering with the National Farm to School Network to support its cohort-based Racial Equity Learning Lab, which launches in Fall 2023.
 The Lab’s first cohort will include a diverse group of advocates within the farm to school community who are committed to deepening their understanding of how racial equity can be integrated into farm to school operations.